-Saadi Shirazi- the nom the plume for Abu-Mohammad Muslih al-Din Shirazi- the great Persian poet of all time, was born in Shiraz in the 13th century.
-He is one of the most influential Persian poets in the medieval period admired for his artistry in expressing deepest moral and social thoughts in the simplest words for all ages.
-He is well-known as “Master of speech” among Persian scholars and one of the best poets of the classical Persian literature.
-His two outstanding literary masterpieces are Golestan (or Gulistan) and Bustan.
+Saadi Shirazi- Abu-Mohammad Muslih al-Din Shirazi- the great Persian poet of all time, was born in Shiraz in the 13th century.
+He is one of the most influential Persian poets of the medieval period, admired for his artistry in expressing the deepest moral and social thoughts in the simplest words for all ages.
+He is well-known as the “Master of speech” among Persian scholars and one of the best poets of classical Persian literature.
+His two outstanding literary masterpieces are Golestan and Bostan.

 After leaving Shiraz, he went to the Nezamiyeh University in Baghdad and studied Islamic sciences, theology, law, history, and Arabic literature.
-He traveled to different countries such as Anatolia, Syria, Egypt, and Iraq for thirty years.
-He also visited Jerusalem, Mecca and Medina.
+During his thirty-year journey, he had the opportunity to travel across Anatolia, Syria, Egypt, and Iraq.
+He also visited Jerusalem, Mecca, and Medina.
 He wrote about his travels and adventurous life in both Bustan and Golestan.
-Joining a group of Sufis who fought against the Crusaders in Halab, the Master of Speech is said to have been captured by Crusaders at Acre and held captive there for seven years.
-But like many of his other stories such as traveling to India and Central Asia, it cannot be confirmed and is considered highly suspect.
-But with no doubt, he lived much of his life as a wandering dervish.
+Master of Speech fought alongside Sufis against Crusaders in Halab, but they captured him at Acre and held him captive there for seven years.
+But like many of his other stories, such as traveling to India and Central Asia, it cannot be confirmed and is considered highly suspect.
+Without a doubt, he lived much of his life as a wandering dervish.

 Saadi was a man of learning and traveling.
-Mingling with a diverse group of people from intellectuals, merchants, preachers, farmers, ordinary people and the survivors of the Mongol invasion to Sufi dervishes and even the thieves in remote areas far from the invaded regions, he did his best to study the society and to preach and advise people to gravitate to the wisdom and morality.
-He finally came back to Shiraz before 1257 CE in his late forties and it was the time that he finished the composition of his masterpiece called Bustan.
-Apparently, he spent the rest of his life in his birthplace Shiraz and was greatly respected by the ruler and people.
+He met all kinds of people, from intellectuals, merchants, preachers, farmers, ordinary people, and survivors of the Mongol invasions to Sufi dervishes and even thieves living in remote areas far from the invaded regions.
+Saadi was able to study society and advise and preach to people to follow wisdom and morality.
+He finally came back to Shiraz before 1257 CE in his late forties, and it was the time that he finished the composition of his masterpiece called Bustan.
+His birthplace Shiraz was where he spent the remainder of his life and was greatly respected by the residents and ruler of the city.
 He passed away between 1291 and 1294 in Shiraz.
-He has been titled as Sheikh because of his great knowledge.
+He has been titled a Sheikh because of his depth of knowledge.

-His best-known work Bustan was completed in 1257.
-Bustan is quite in verse.
-It includes 183 stories in ten chapters about the virtues such as justice, kindness, love, modesty, liberality, generosity, satisfaction and happiness, and the ecstatic practices of dervishes addressing all people to have a better and happier life.
-It was called Saadi Nameh in older versions.
+His best-known work Bustan (or Bostan), was completed in 1257.
+Bustan is entirely in verse.
+It includes 183 stories in ten chapters about the virtues such as justice, kindness, love, modesty, liberality, generosity, satisfaction, and happiness, and the ecstatic practices of dervishes addressing all people to have a better and happier life.
+Bustan was called Saadi Nameh in older versions.
 It contains about 4000 verses.

 His masterpiece Golestan was completed in 1258, a year after composing Bustan.
 It is mainly composed in prose.
-It includes 8 chapters mainly about the kings’ morality, the dervishes’ behavior, benefits of contentment, silence and talking in proper time, love and youthfulness, weakness in old age, and education.
+It includes 8 chapters, mainly about the kings’ morality, the dervishes’ behavior, the benefits of contentment, silence and talking in proper time, love and youthfulness, weakness in old age, and education.
 Interspersed among the stories are short poems.
-It is one of the most effective books in prose in Persian literature.
-Saadi attempts to advise people to live freely and to improve the quality of their lives in Golestan.
+It is one of the most influential books in prose in Persian literature.
+Saadi attempts to advise people to live freely and improve their quality of life in Golestan.
 It contains different anecdotes, pieces of advice, and quotations.
 It can show the cultural and social conditions of the society at the time of Saadi very well.
-Some characters and stories are real and some are fictional.
-It is one of the first Persian books made by print machine in 1824 in Tabriz.
+Some characters and stories are real, and some are fictional.
+It is one of the first Persian books made by a print machine in 1824 in Tabriz.

-Saadi’s other works include Ghazals (love poems or Lyrics; sonnets), qasidas (longer mono-rhyme poems or Odes), quatrains and short pieces in prose in both Persian and Arabic.
-He is known as one of the greatest ghazal-writers of Persian poetry besides Hafiz.
-Many scholars believe the best ghazals are Saadi’s and Hafiz’s.
-Saadi has about 700 ghazals mostly with the essence of love, and some about mysticism sermons.
+Other works of Saadi include Ghazals (love poems or Lyrics; sonnets), Qasidas (longer mono-rhyme poems or Odes), Quatrains, and short pieces in prose in both Persian and Arabic.
+He is known as one of the greatest ghazal-writers of Persian poetry besides Hafez.
+Many scholars believe the best ghazals are from Saadi and Hafiz.
+Saadi has about 700 ghazals, mostly with the essence of love and some with mysticism sermons.
 He uses irony in his works to represent and criticize the deficiencies and corruptions in the society of his time.

-Saadi’s ghazals are collected in four groups: Old Sonnets (written in his youth); Tayebat and Badaye (written in his middle age); and Khavateem (written in his old days).
-It is believed by many experts that Saadi’s Old Sonnets are about earthy love while his Khavateem is mostly about mystical love as well as ethics and piety.
+The ghazals of Saadi are collected in four groups: Old Sonnets (written in his youth); Tayebat and Badaye (written in his middle age); and Khavateem (written in his old days).
+Most experts believe Saadi’s Old Sonnets are about earthy love, while his Khavateem is more about mystical love, as well as ethics and piety.
 According to this dichotomy, they guess Saadi practically passed the earthy love to the mystical love during the different stages of his life.

-Saadi elaborately distinguishes between the spiritual and the mundane aspects of life in his works.
-He tries to visualize the deepest meanings of life in the most tangible contexts and close to conversational language as far as possible in such a way that even common people can get the most out of his writings.
-Saadi’s writing style is called Saj’ in Persian and Arabic and it is a kind of prose characterized by rhythm as well as rhyme.
-In fact, this artistic style of writing reaches its peak in Saadi’s Golestan.
+Saadi elaborately distinguishes between spiritual and mundane aspects of life in his works.
+He tries to visualize the deepest meanings of life in the most tangible contexts and close to conversational language as far as possible in a way that even common people can get the most out of his writings.
+Saadi’s writing style is called Saj’ in Persian and Arabic, and it is a kind of prose characterized by rhythm as well as rhyme.
+This artistic style of writing reaches its peak in Saadi’s Golestan.
 His prose style is described as simple but impossible to imitate.

-In one of Saadi’s most well-known immortal poetries, he considers all humans as different parts of a whole body, regardless of social barriers and races:
+In one of the most well-known immortal poetries of Saadi, he considers all humans as different parts of a whole body, regardless of social barriers and race: